 Then carefully place the covers back on the trays and leave them for two more days.

-These microgreens remained in the blackout for a total of 7-days.
+These microgreens remained in the blackout for a total of 7 days.

-Notice the middle tray, the Fantasia Orange Swiss chard microgreens, as expected, plant density is lower than the other as predicted by the seed size.
+Notice the middle tray, the Fantasia Orange Swiss chard microgreens; as expected, plant density is lower than the other, as predicted by the seed size.

-Surprisingly, the Ruby Red has enough seeding density even though the seeds are only slightly smaller than the Fantasia.
+Surprisingly, the Ruby Red has enough seeding density even though the seeds are slightly smaller than the Fantasia.
 This is probably due to multiple plant germination from one seed.

 Putting the Swiss Chard Microgreens Under Lights